jax-ml/jax/docs/faq.rst

 Buffer donation
 ---------------

-(This feature is implemented only for TPU and GPU.)

 When JAX executes a computation it uses buffers on the device for all inputs and outputs.
 If you know that one of the inputs is not needed after the computation, and if it matches the shape and element type of one of the outputs, you can specify that you